chimera-linux/cports/Packaging.md

 ##### def profile(self, target = None)

-If `target` is not given, simply returns the current profile, otherwise to be used as a context manager.
+If `target` is not given, returns the current profile, otherwise only to be used as a context manager.
 Temporarily overrides the current build profile to the given `target`, which can be a specific profile name (for example `aarch64`) or the special aliases `host` and `target`, which refer